 MAC Workshops:

-MAC workshops are usually determined by the MAC Education Committee, in consultation with the LAC and Program Committees.
+MAC workshops are determined by the MAC Education Committee, in consultation with the LAC and Program Committees.
 MAC Council sets the meeting registration fees, with recommendations made by the Treasurer and the LAC.
-Workshop leaders receive a stipend ($100) for their presentations, which is set by MAC Council.
-Multiple instructors for a MAC workshop split the $100.
+Workshop leaders receive a stipend ($250) for their presentations, which is set by MAC Council.
+Multiple instructors for a MAC workshop split a total of $300..
 However, the Education Committee liaison(s) should record in writing the subject and time of the workshop, number of registrants allowed, equipment and or other supply needs and other elements that are negotiated.
 MAC will pay for photocopying or preparation of instruction materials for up to 25 attendees, and instructors are encouraged to indicate their needs early with the Education Committee.
 Normally, MAC workshops are conducted by MAC members, so that no in-kind meeting registration waiver, transportation, meals or hotel rooms are received by the workshop leader.
+See Attachment 4: Revised Workshop Timeline (pp. 37-38) for more detailed information.

 External Workshops:

 MAC has coordinated external full-day or half-day workshops taught by other related professional organizations, such as the Society of American Archivists (SAA) and ARMA International.
 The MAC Program Committee, working collaboratively with the LAC and Education Committee, selects which ones to offer.
-Once the decision is made, the contract will be drawn up and must be signed by the MAC President or Vice President, to include language about:
+Once the decision is made, the MAC Education Committee works with the organization to draw up a contract.
+This contract must be signed by the MAC President or Vice President, to include language about:

 Equipment and food/beverage needs, and who will provide payment